aayala32/aayala32.github.io/README.md

 ### About ME

-I study at the University of Illinois, currently majoring in Computer Science and Mathematics.
-Though I do enjoy my major, I intend on switching to Statistics with a minor in Business...
-Lets hope I graduate on time!
+I study at the University of Illinois at Urbana-Champaign, currently majoring in Computer Science and Mathematics.
+I plan on minoring in Business as soon as I get all of my prerequisites complete.
+I am experienced in programming in Java.
+During my free time, I find myself with  friends, putting together 2000 piece jigsaw puzzles, and coding just for the fun of it.
 Side note: This page is new so I do hope to add some of my work and things that will help you get to know what I'm capable of.

 **1st Semester Course Involvement**
 :